UKCloud/documentation/articles/oracle/orcl-sco.md

 **Internet-facing solutions.** You are provided with 2 usable public IP addresses, but you can ask for additional public IP addresses by raising a Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.
 We reserve the right to decline the request if you have spare capacity in your existing deployment.

-**PSN-facing solutions.** You should raise a Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal to be assigned your IP address.
-This solution also comes with shared bandwidth (uncapped).

-**Janet and HSCN solutions.** You have one usable IP address, but you can request additional IP addresses by raising a Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.

 UKCloud for Oracle Software does not have a native external connectivity functionality.
 Therefore, UKCloud have enabled customers to manage connectivity rules, such as firewall, IPsec VPN and NAT functionality, through a VMware NSX Edge.
 This Edge is provisioned within the UKCloud for VMware environment and is managed using either the UKCloud Portal GUI or API.

 This Edge can be an existing edge in a customer's UKCloud for VMware environment, or can be provisioned as a completely new entity, specific for Oracle.